This essay was first published

 5. People with specific knowledge or direct control of resources tend to exercise informal control in organizations.
 Can you cite some examples, e.g. head secretaries, janitors, etc.?

-6. What kind of control, command, cause or rationale, does a teacher have
+6. What kind of control, command, cause or rationale, does a

 a. over the behavior of students in the classroom?